DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **minDepth**: Developed a solution for the "Minimum Depth of Binary Tree" problem, which finds the minimum depth from the root node down to the nearest leaf node.
 A leaf node is defined as a node with no children.
 The solution employs a recursive method that calculates the depth by traversing the tree and considering cases where one or both child nodes may be absent.
 The time complexity is O(n), where n is the number of nodes in the tree.
     [Problem Description: minDepth](https://leetcode.com/problems/minimum-depth-of-binary-tree/)
+* Day 301: 🍕 Pizza Drawing with Python Turtle 🎨

+  Today, I created a fun project using Python's Turtle graphics library to draw a pizza.
+This project focuses on basic graphics programming concepts and random placement of toppings.
+Below are the key highlights:

+  - **Turtle Graphics**: Utilized the Turtle module to create a visual representation of a pizza.
+The Turtle library makes it easy to draw shapes and designs using simple commands, providing an engaging way to learn programming.

+  - **Drawing Shapes**: The pizza base is represented as a large circle filled with a golden color, simulating the crust.
+An inner red circle represents the sauce, showcasing how to use basic geometric shapes in graphics.

+  - **Random Toppings**: Implemented random placement of toppings like pepperoni and mushrooms.
+Using the `random` module, I generated random coordinates within the pizza's area to ensure that toppings appear only on the pizza, demonstrating how randomness can enhance graphical projects.

+  - **Color Customization**: Different colors were used for various components of the pizza (golden for crust, red for sauce, dark red for pepperoni, and gray for mushrooms).
+This aspect emphasizes how color can be applied in graphics to create visually appealing designs.

+  - **Function Structure**: The drawing logic is encapsulated within a function (`draw_pizza`), promoting code reusability and organization.
+This structure allows for easy modifications and enhancements in the future.

+  - **User Interaction**: Although this project does not include user input, it lays the groundwork for future enhancements where users could customize their pizza by choosing toppings or sizes.

+  This project was an enjoyable way to explore graphics programming in Python while applying fundamental concepts in a creative manner.
+It provided a practical application of coding skills and sparked ideas for future projects involving more complex graphics and interactivity.